Communist Party of Norway: Background, establishment, and pre-war era

 The Comintern demanded in the summer of 1927 that the Communist Party move further to the left.
 The move to the left was characterised by a more open "class against class politics, in which the social democrats were designated as the primary enemy" of communism.
 At the 9th Plenum of the Central Committee in 1928, they denounced the right-wing faction for supporting the Labour government of Christopher Hornsrud.
 The 9th Plenum led to a further reduction of party members, but Furobotn and the Communist Party continued to be loyal to the line set by the Comintern.
 There was no significant dissent within the party against the Comintern line, and the party became vehemently loyal to it; it began to accuse the Labour Party of being social fascist, and further claimed that the Labour Party had stopped being a workers party.
-This policy led to further marginalisation of the Communist Party by the 1930s.
-In 1930 the Comintern directly interfered into the affairs of the Communist Party, when it ordered Furubotn, the party chairman, to visit the Soviet Union.
+This policy led to further marginalisation of the party by the 1930s.
+In 1930 the Comintern directly interfered into the affairs of the NKP, when it ordered Furubotn, the party chairman, to visit the Soviet Union.
 In 1933 the party took the initiative to propose a collaboration with the Labour in the 1933 parliamentary election in correlation with the Comintern's policy of a Popular Front.
 The proposal was rejected, but the Communist Party continued to propose a collaboration of sorts to the Labour Party in 1935, 1936, and in 1937.
 The Labour Party continued to be interested in such a proposal as long as the Communist Party and itself were unified organisationally.
-From 1938 onwords, the party's relations with other parties reached an all-time low, and by the time of the German invasion of Norway in 1940, the party was in a crisis.
-The Norwegian public had begun to see the Communist Party as a tool controlled by Moscow.
+From 1938 onwards, the Communists' relations with other parties reached an all-time low, and by the time of the German invasion of Norway in 1940, the party was in a crisis.
+The Norwegian public had begun to see the NKP as a tool of Moscow.

 Second World War

-At the onset of the Second World War, NKP subscribed to the Molotov–Ribbentrop Pact between Germany and the Soviet Union.
+At the onset of the Second World War, the NKP subscribed to the Molotov–Ribbentrop Pact between Germany and the Soviet Union.
 The DNA government, on the other hand, aligned with the United Kingdom.
 During the Finnish Winter War, NKP supported the Soviet war effort, whereas DNA supported the opposing side.
 DNA-NKP relations deteriorated further, reaching a historic low.